Bödvar Bjarki: Legend

 On Frodi's advice, Bjarki visited Thorir in Gautland and then went to King Hrolf Kraki's court at Lejre in Denmark.
 Newly arrived, he saved a weak young thrall named Hott from bullying.
 That night he fought and killed a monster that had killed many of the king's warriors.
 He took Hott out to the carcass and forced him to drink the monster's blood, making him strong and brave.
 They set up the carcass as if it were alive, and in the morning Hott pretended to kill it.
 As a reward the king gave him his gold-hilted sword and changed his name to Hjalti (meaning "hilt").

 One of Hrolf's berserker warriors challenged Bjarki.
 Bjarki killed him and expelled his berserker companions.
 From then on he was considered Denmark's greatest champion.
 He became a trusted adviser of the king as well as a leader in battle, and married the king's daughter, Drifa.
 He advised Hrolf to go to Uppsala to reclaim the treasure of Hrolf's father from King Adils, bringing about the well-known episode in which Hrolf and his men scattered the treasure to slow their pursuers and Hrolf humiliated Adils.
 On the way back, Hrolf angered a man who he later realized was Odin in disguise.
 Bjarki advised Hrolf to avoid war from then on, since he had lost the favor of the god of victory.

 When Hrolf's half-sister and her husband rebelled and attacked Lejre, Bjarki stayed in the hall in a trance.
 Meanwhile, a monstrous bear did heavy damage to the rebels' army.
 Hjalti, disturbed that Bjarki was not fighting, went to the hall and roused him.
-But the bear was Bjarki's spirit or fetch, and disappeared.
+But the bear was Bjarki's spirit, or hugr, and disappeared.
 Bjarki went out to fight, but not as effectively as the bear.
-The rebels overwhelmed the defenders and killed Hrolf, Bjarki, and all Hrolf's other warriors.
+The rebels overwhelmed the defenders and killed Hrolf, Bjarki, and all of Hrolf's other warriors.